 Note: While we hold some Canadian assets in the CDN-dollar side of our RRSPs; those assets are similar to other accounts; they returned about 9% last year.
 Our bias is to own Canadian stocks non-registered; Canadian stocks inside our TFSAs and U.S. assets and international assets inside our RRSPs.
 You can read more about my asset allocation and rationales here.

-At the end of the day, I think monitoring your portfolio against a benchmark can definitely help you understand the performance of your portfolio, including the performance after fees for any financial advice you’re paying for.
-This was certainly a good post to remind me about how I’m doing as a DIY investor.
+At the end of the day, I think monitoring your portfolio against a benchmark can definitely help you understand the performance of your portfolio but that’s where it ends.

 - Benchmarking will not accurately account for your risks taken (to earn investment returns to date).

 - It says little about taxation mitigation tactics and where you invest certain assets for those reasons.

-Benchmarking will however give you a solid indicator into how your portfolio is performing relative to various indicators, such as a broadly-accepted market indexes and popular ETFs that track those indexes.
-Just be mindful there are other important factors that determine investing success.
+Benchmarking will provide a decent indicator into how your portfolio is performing relative to various indicators but just be mindful there are other important factors that determine investing success.

 What’s your take on benchmarking?
 Do you benchmark your portfolio?
 Why or why not?